corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/performance-testing/performance-tuning.md

 ## Tweaking the node settings

-The main parameters that can be tweaked for a Corda Enterprise node are
+The main parameters that can be tweaked for a Corda Enterprise node are:

 * The number of flow threads (the number of flows that can be live and active in the state machine at the same time).
 The default